DarshanNair/android-restaurant-nearby/README.md

 #### Networking
 * Networking is provided using Retrofit interface `FourSquareApi` in *core/network/api* package
+* Have used an interceptor(AddClientKeyInterceptor) to add Foursquare's client secret key, id and version to every request

 #### Model
 * can be found in *core/network/model* package